Claims against Estates and the Inheritance (Family Provision) Act

 For a Will to be valid there are certain statutory requirements that have to be complied with including that it is in writing, dated and signed by the deceased and two adult witnesses.

-In some cases, where not all of these matters have been properly attended to, it is still possible to have a Will accepted by the Court as being valid but the process is by no means straight forward.
-“Home-made” wills can cause particular problems (and expense)!
+In some cases, where not all of these matters have been properly attended to, it is still possible to have a Will accepted by the Court as being valid but the process is less straight forward and more expensive.
+“Home-mad wills” can cause particular problems (and expense)!

 Even where the Will otherwise appears to be valid on its face, its validity can still be potentially contested on a number of different bases, including:-